TrueBlocks/trueblocks-core/docs/content/blog/2021/046-getting-erc20-transfer-events.md

 ## The Unix philosophy

-Following the Unix philosphy of stringing together a data pipeline...
+Following the Unix philosophy of stringing together a data pipeline...

 First, let's look at the first line of the data in order to see the names of the data fields: